Atlas-OS/Atlas/README.md

 ## 🎨 Branding kit
 Would you like to create your own Atlas wallpaper?
 Maybe mess around with our logo to make your own design?
 We have this accessible to the public to spark new creative ideas across the community.
 [Check out our brand kit and make something spectacular.](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip)

-We also have a [dedicated area in the discussions tab](https://github.com/Atlas-OS/Atlas/discussions/categories/community-artwork), so you can share your creations with other creative geniuses and maybe even spark some inspiration!
+We also have a dedicated area on our [Forum](https://forum.atlasos.net/t/art-showcase), so you can share your creations with other creative geniuses and maybe even spark some inspiration!

 ## ⚠️ Disclaimer
-By downloading, modifying, or utilizing any of these images, you agree to [Microsoft's Terms](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).
-None of these images are pre-activated, you **must** use a genuine key.
+AtlasOS is **NOT** a pre-activated version of Windows, you **must** use a genuine key to run Atlas.
+Before you buy a Windows 10 (Pro OR Home) license, make sure the seller is trusted and the key is legitimate, no matter where you buy it.
+Atlas is based on Microsoft Windows, by using Windows you agree to [Microsoft's Terms](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).